 Don’t let the situation inadvertently affect you

-It can be very easy to become wrapped up in trying to ‘fix’ your friend, but this poses a risk to your own health and wellbeing and you may begin to feel overwhelmed.
-You may then begin to feel increasingly negative towards them, rundown and burnt out by the situation, which in turn, could make you start to resent them.
+It can be very easy to become wrapped up in trying to ‘fix’ someone; but this poses a risk to your own health and wellbeing.
+You may start experiencing negative feelings towards them, becoming rundown and burnt out by the situation, which in turn, could make you start to resent them.
 As much as it is in our nature to want to help, some boundaries need to be set.
 Remember you are not a carer or a therapist; look after yourself first and you can transfer that positive energy onto supporting your friend too.

 Try not to take things personally

 Under the circumstances, you may find that your friend becomes very socially withdrawn.
 They may be less responsive to calls and messages, struggle to stick to the plans you have made together and generally come across as a bit ‘flaky’.
 Naturally, your first reaction will most likely be one of hurt and you will begin to question whether it is something you have done.

 If you find yourself in this situation, you need to remind yourself that this is nothing personal against you.
 The worst thing you can do is confront your friend about it, who is probably already feeling like they are a burden.
 This will just amplify their feelings and make them withdraw even further.
 Instead, talk about how it makes you feel and reassure them that you understand and accept why they are acting this way at present.

 Listen compassionately and without judgement.
 This is far more important than giving advice.
 Talking about their feelings won’t necessarily mean that the problem is solved, but it may certainly ease their suffering.